Lean Characteristic Set

 Proof

-Appending an element which is reduced w.r.t. the basic set of list strictly decreases the rank.
+Appending an element which is reduced w.r.t. the basic set of list strictly decreases the order.
 Crucial for proving termination of characteristic set and zero decomposition algorithms.

 Proof